I already have my curtains, how do I know what kind of curtain pole to buy for my style of curtain heading?

 Simply by the very nature of their design, both eyelet and tab-top headings have to be hung on a curtain pole and cannot be used with a curtain track.

 Tab-Tops are loops of fabric attached to the top of the curtain, which slide directly onto a curtain pole without the need for curtain pole rings or curtain hooks.
 Tab-Tops can be hung on either a metal or wooden curtain pole.
 The style and colour of the pole is down to personal taste or surrounding decor and the only limitation is the diameter or thickness of the curtain pole.
-For the tab-Tops to slide on to the curtain pole easily and to work efficiently, we recommend a curtain pole with a maximum diameter of 35mm.
+For the tab-Tops to slide on to the curtain pole easily and to work efficiently, we recommend a 35mm curtain pole as a maximum diameter.

 Eyelet headings, also sometimes known as grommet or ring-top heading, have a series of metal eyelet holes evenly spaced across the top edge of the curtain heading and again slide directly onto a curtain pole without the need for additional pole rings or curtain hooks.
 If you are hanging eyelet headed curtains then you will preferably need a metal curtain pole rather than a wooden one, unless your curtains are going to be static dress curtains which permanently sit at the outer edges of the curtain pole and are not intended to be drawn.
 The metal eyelet rings have a tendency to scratch the finish on wooden curtain poles creating wear and tear on the pole and affecting how well the curtains operate.